Sharp Testable Implications of Encouragement Designs: Extensions

-\section{Results with An Outcome}
+\subsection{Results with an Outcome}

-In this section, we present the general results when we additionally consider an outcome variable.
-The discussion runs mostly in parallel with the results in Section \ref{sec:main}.
-Let $Y \in \mathbf R$ denote an observed outcome and $Y_d$ for $0 \leq d \leq J - 1$ denote the potential outcome under treatment decision $d$.
+In this section, we present the general results with an outcome variable.
+The discussion runs mostly in parallel with Section \ref{sec:main}.
+Let $Y \in \mathbf R$ denote an observed outcome and $Y_d$ for $0 \leq d \leq J - 1$ denote the potential outcome under treatment choice $d$.
 We allow $Y$ to be continuous or discrete and denote its support\footnote{Following pp.73--74 of \cite{lifshits1995gaussian}, we define the (topological) support of $Y$ as the smallest closed set with probability one under $P$, i.e., $\mathcal Y := \bigcap \big \{ F \subseteq \mathbf R: F \text{ closed }, P \{Y \in F\} = 1 \big \}$.} by $\mathcal Y$.
 In addition to \eqref{eq:obs}, the observed outcome and the potential outcomes are related through